rzippo/drawio-latex/readme.md

 # A LaTeX package for [draw.io](https://www.diagrams.net/) diagrams

-This package can be used to directly include `.drawio` files in your LaTeX documents.
+This package can be used to directly include `.drawio` figures in your LaTeX documents.

 ## Requirements

 You need the `draw.io` desktop app installed and callable as `drawio`.

+> You can test this running `drawio --help`.
+Note that you need a graphical environment, or at least use `xvfb`, as in [this issue](https://github.com/jgraph/drawio-desktop/issues/146).

 ## Usage